Using Competitive Research to Drive Marketing Strategy

 The goal of this research is to understand your competitors' customer journeys.
 In doing so, you can capture ideas for improving your own.
 For tips on documenting a customer journey, check out this resource from User Interviews.

-If your competition has a mailing list, sign up for it so you can understand the frequency, messaging, and calls to action it uses to attract and retain customers.
-Marketing is a multi-level process.
 You start by building awareness and then creating interest, which leads to consideration, with the ultimate goal of a customer making a purchase.
 Email campaigns provide visibility to companies' methods of walking prospects through the sales process.

 Example: When Nintendo developed the Wii console, it intended to create an easy-to-play system that the entire family could enjoy.
 It studied the market and learned that many children and older adults did not purchase their competitors' consoles because they were too complex.
 By understanding their competitors' strengths and weaknesses, Nintendo could exploit this weakness and tap into a new market.

-Pro Tip:Â Ask your favorite AI tool to review Google, Yelp, and other customer review resources and provide feedback on what customers say about the company.
+Pro Tip: Ask your favorite AI tool to review Google, Yelp, and other customer review resources and provide feedback on what customers say about the company.

-Defining the strengths of your competition can help you determine your strategic objectives.
-Start by writing down the strengths you observe while reviewing their digital footprint. Â Paying attention to what people like about your competitors.
-Prior customers may say things like
+Defining your competitors' strengths can help you determine your marketing strategy.
+Start by writing down the strengths you observe while reviewing their digital footprint.
+Pay attention to what people like about your competitors.

 "The service is affordable."

-"the customer service is responsive."
+"The customer service is responsive."

-"the company is dependable."
+"The company is dependable."

-"they did not honor their commitment."
+"They did not honor their commitment."

-"seemed expensive based on what I received."
+"Seemed expensive based on what I received."

 "I found the company to be unresponsive."